-This Official Statement, which includes the schedule and the Appendices hereto, provides certain information regarding the issuance of \$31,990,000 Splendora Independent School District Unlimited Tax School Building and Refunding Bonds, Series 2016B (the "Bonds").
-Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the order authorizing the issuance of the Bonds to be approved by the Board on September 19, 2016 (the "Order"), except as otherwise indicated herein.
+This Official Statement, which includes the Schedule and Appendices hereto, provides certain information regarding the issuance of \$8,310,000\ La Feria Independent School District Unlimited Tax Refunding Bonds, Series 2016 (the "Bonds").
+The Official Statement speaks only as of its date and the information contained herein is subject to change.
+The Official Statement and Escrow Agreement (defined below) pertaining to the Bonds will be deposited with the Municipal Securities Rulemaking Board through its Electronic Municipal Market Access ("EMMA") system.
+See "CONTINUING DISCLOSURE OF INFORMATION" herein for a description of the District's undertaking to provide continuing disclosure to the public on a continuing basis.
+Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the order authorizing the issuance and sale of the Bonds (the "Order"), except as otherwise indicated herein.

-There follows in this Official Statement descriptions of the Bonds and certain information regarding the District and its finances.
+There follows in this Official Statement descriptions of the Bonds and certain information regarding the La Feria Independent School District (the "District" or "Issuer") and its finances.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
-Copies of such documents may be obtained from the District's Financial Advisor, FirstSouthwest, a Division of Hilltop Securities Inc., Houston, Texas.
+Copies of such documents may be obtained from the District's Financial Advisor, FirstSouthwest, a Division of Hilltop Securities Inc. ("FirstSouthwest"), Pharr, Texas by electronic mail or upon payment of any handling, mailing and delivery charges.

-DESCRIPTION OF THE DISTRICT

-The District is a political subdivision of the State of Texas (the "State") located in Montgomery County, Texas.
-The District is governed by a seven-member Board who serve staggered three-year terms with elections being held in November of each year.
+DESCRIPTION OF THE DISTRICT...
+The District is a political subdivision located in Cameron County, Texas.
+The District is governed by a seven-member Board of Trustees (the "Board") who serve staggered three-year terms with elections being held in November of each year.
 Policy-making and supervisory functions are the responsibility of, and are vested in, the Board.
 The Board delegates administrative responsibilities to the Superintendent of Schools who is the chief administrative officer of the District.
 Support services are supplied by consultants and advisors.
-The District covers approximately 78 square miles in Montgomery County, encompassing the City of Splendora, Texas.
+The District covers approximately 37.6 square miles within Cameron County, Texas and includes the City of La Feria.
+For additional information regarding the District, see "APPENDIX A - General Information Regarding the District".